San Diego State vs. Hawaii NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Hawaii has combined with its opponents to score more than 45.5 points in seven of eight games this season.
+- Hawaii and its opponents have combined to score more than 45 points in seven of eight games this season.

+- The combined points per game average of the two teams, 58.8, is 13.8 points above Saturday's over/under.

-- The two teams combine to score 58.8 points per game, 13.3 more than the total in this contest.
+- The 51.4 points per game these two squads have surrendered to opponents this season are 6.4 more than the 45 total in this contest.

+- The average total in Aztecs games this season is 43.4, 1.6 points fewer than Saturday's total of 45 .

-- This contest's total is 5.9 points lower than the 51.4 these two squads combine to give up per game in 2021.
+- The 45-point total for this game is 19.3 points below the 64.3 points per game average total in Rainbow Warriors games this season.

-- Aztecs games have an average total of 43.4 points this season, 2.1 fewer than Saturday's over/under.

 San Diego State Stats and Trends

-- The Aztecs have been favored by 7 points or more four times this season and have covered the spread in two of them.
+- This season, the Aztecs have two ATS wins in four games as a favorite of 7 points or more.

-- San Diego State's games this year have gone over the total in four out of eight opportunities (50%).
+- San Diego State has gone over the point total in 50% of its opportunities this year (four times in eight games with a set point total).

-- San Diego State is 2-0 against the spread and 2-0 overall this season when the team records more than 33.9 points.
+- San Diego State is 2-0 against the spread and 2-0 overall this season when the team scores more than 33.9 points.

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.